metageek/NeuralNetwork/README.md

 # NeuralNetwork
-NeuralNetworkLib is a simple and powerful library that can be easily called in your c++ project to create neural networks of any size.
+NeuralNetwork is a simple and powerful library that can be easily called in your c++ project to create neural networks of any size.

 ## Training